-Thrive meets once a month, on the last Wednesday of the month, in a private room in the Big Red Barn.
+Thrive meets twice a month, on the 2nd and 4th Wednesday evenings of the month, in a private room in the Big Red Barn.
+(Check our calendar to see the next date.)
 You must be recommended by a school counselor, one of the group leaders, or another member of the group.
 If you’re 18+ we’ll do a background check after you’ve attended one meeting.

 When you’re referred to the group, email us for time and place.

 Each meeting starts with a topic, like “talking to parents” or “coming out at school.”
 But the conversation goes wherever the group needs it to go.

 Two trained leaders facilitate conversation and maintain the group covenant.
 They’re not counselors; they’re active guides so the group members can help each other.
 Deanne Carter and Brandi Grimsley are the best facilitators we could have hoped for.

 “It Gets Better” does not offer counseling or one-on-one help.
 We recommend resources for needs that come up in the group: for counseling, for emergency shelter, for crisis help, for future planning and more.